By: Marilyn L. Davis

 Water and Writing

-We have various ideas in our head and know there’s an article there, but it’s out of focus for now.
+We have various ideas in our heads and know there’s an article there, but it’s out of focus for now.
 I also know not to rush this process; the writing will come.
-I just have to be patient, and I’m not a very patient person.
+I have to be patient, and I’m not a very patient person.
 But I am fantastic at distracting my impatient side.

-Researching when I can’t find the words is what I call, “Productive and Creative Procrastination” and it works for me.
+Researching when I can’t find the words is what I call “Productive and Creative Procrastination,” and it works for me.

 Stephen King: Author